aitsam12/EBFM_Vibration/README.md

 The EBFM system was able to effectively measure frequencies and detect unusual machine behavior in abnormal conditions.
 The difference between the calculated and measured frequencies was minimal, highlighting the system's precision.

-CSV files of results are in the data folder.
+CSV results files are in the data folder.

 ## References